Are you an adviser? Go to Unbiased Pro

 What you receive at retirement is based on how much money you pay into your pension and how well your investments have performed.
 These are usually straightforward to transfer to if you want to.

-Defined benefit pensions are less common and tend to be offered to public sector workers or by large companies.
+Defined benefit pensions are less common and are now normally only offered to public sector workers.

-These pensions pay out a secure income for life that increases annually in line with inflation, which makes them very valuable.
+These pensions pay a guaranteed income for life that increases annually in line with inflation, which makes them very valuable.

 Some defined benefit pensions allow you to claim your contributions back if you’ve only worked for an employer for a short time.